ganeshgv21/Redbus/README.md

 ```
 #### 3.code for streamlit web app
+The Streamlit app connects to the MySQL database and provides users with sidebar filters for selecting bus routes, types, departure times, star ratings, and price ranges.
+The selected options are used to query the database, and the results are displayed within the app.
 ```py
 import streamlit as st  # for streatlit import pandas as pd   #to show results in dataframe